sbp-dev/dockersetup/README.md

     - This is convenient when we'd like to install latest versions of our favourite packages.
     - Example: `INSTALL_CONDA_ENVS_LATEST="pt_latest tf_latest"`
     - This **must** be a string seperated by spaces.
-    - Each such string must have a corresponding  Conda environment YAML file of the format `<ENV_NAME>_env.yml` located in `CUSTOM_DIR_SRC/conda_envs/latest` directory.
+    - Each such string must have a corresponding Conda environment YAML file of the format `<ENV_NAME>_env.yml` located in `CUSTOM_DIR_SRC/conda_envs/latest` directory
     - Example: `/shadowbox/conda_envs/latest/pt_latest_env.yml`, `/shadowbox/conda_envs/latest/tf_latest_env.yml`
-    - NOTE: Ensure that the YAML files don't have pinned versions, otherwise the purpose is defeated!
+    - **NOTE:** Ensure that the YAML files don't have pinned versions, otherwise the purpose is defeated!

 - `INSTALL_CONDA_ENVS_PINNED` - Use this option to recreated Conda environments from YAML files that include specific version.
     - This is convenient if we want to replicate a project environment exactly for working in a group, CI / CD, etc.